OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Channel is of type 'Group' in HDF5.

 A channel group contains metadata for the actual measurement data available in the channel.
 The naming can be freely selected, but must be unique within the data source group.
+Some attributes as TriggerMode are the same for each channel of the same `DATASOURCE`.
+This is done intentionally to have all attributes in the group `CHANNEL` without the need of the attributes of the parent object.

 | Name | Parent object | Optional |
 |--|--|--|